tuann72/ou-mapz/README.md

 Follow steps 1-2 under the Use header.

-3. Create a new branch using
+3. Create a new branch by entering
 ```bash
 git checkout -b <branch_name>
 ```